 Graduation Application Process

-To become a graduation candidate, students must apply for graduation online via myGGU/Student Self-Service.
+To become a graduation candidate, degree-seeking students must apply for graduation online via myGGU/Student Self-Service.
 Submission of the application alerts the Office of Records and Registration to perform a final degree audit and to confer the candidate’s degree.
 Consequently, all potential degree candidates must apply, whether they want to participate in the annual commencement ceremony or not.

 The deadline to apply for graduation depends on a student’s final academic period (i.e., trimester term) of enrollment: